simonroquette/CORAP/README.md

 # CORAP (Correction ORthographique par Apprentissage Profond)

-Spelling correction based on Deep Learning
+Spelling correction based on Deep Learning.

 This is a project I did for Professor Michel Gagnon, under the supervision of Claude Coulombe, in Polytechnique Montreal.
 I started in January 2018 and stopped working on it in May 2018.

 The aim of this project was to build a deep learning based program to correct spelling mistakes related to OCR noise (on handwritten texts).
 Claude Coulombe needed this for his own work, and I therefore had to build it as a usable tool, rather than simply showing interesting results and learning performances.

+## Inspiration

 As I didn't know anything about deep learning when I started, I decided to start on someone else's code, learn with it and then modify it to meet my specific requirements.

 So here is a big thank you to the Johns Hopkins University team who wrote [this article](https://arxiv.org/pdf/1608.02214.pdf), and a special thank you to Keisuke Sakaguchi who took the time to answer my questions !
 I took their code and simply added/modified what I needed all along.

+The model is very closed to the one in the article, so take a look at it if you want a general idea !
+The main difference is that my model is a CharRNN, rather than scRNN, meaning all characters are injected the same way in the LSTM units.

 If I had to start again today, I would rather start from nothing, as some parts of the code are not useful in my project.
-I didn't do so because I had no knowledge in deep learning at all when I started, see About me section for more info !
+I didn't do so because, again, I had no knowledge in deep learning at first.

 # Contacts

-simon.roquette@epfl.ch (student who wrote the code) claude.coulombe@gmail.com (Supervisor) michel.gagnon@polymtl.ca (Professor)
+ - simon.roquette@epfl.ch (student who wrote the code)
+ - claude.coulombe@gmail.com (Supervisor)
+ - michel.gagnon@polymtl.ca (Professor)

 # How to use

- - predict.py : To see performance on test data
+ - _predict.py_ : To see performance on test data

  use option -m "PATH_TO_MODEL"

- - correct.py : Corrects given file or text using a pre-trained model
+ - _correct.py_ : Corrects given file or text using a pre-trained model

 Change MODEL_PATH in code to use another model option -f to give file to correct option -t to correct the given text in console

- - noise_generator.py : Generates noised text from a source, to see
+ - _noise_generator.py_ : Generates noised text from a source, to see

 Results will be stored in /data/errors.txt from /data/source.txt by default, but path can be specified with option -f -s option -t to give a text in console